Academic Qualifications

 Fellow, Chartered Institution of Highways & Transportation

-Member, Institute of Credit Management
+Fellow, Institute of Credit Management

 Guest lecturer at over 10 universities in the UK & USA (North